TEDxWoking takes place on a Friday.

 The programme should also reflect Woking’s wide range of cultural backgrounds, in order to connect with as global an audience as possible.

-Shortlisted applicants will hear if they have been successful in making it to the audition stage between 25 and 29 January.
-Applicants who do not hear from the steering group by 5pm on Friday 29 January will not have been successful on this occasion.
+Shortlisted applicants will hear if they have been successful in making it to the audition stage several weeks before the audition.
+Applicants who do not hear from the steering group will not have been successful on that occasion.

 Applicants who are not successful in making the shortlist will be rejected for not meeting the criteria above, or on the following grounds: